 - Bought a new house in our dream neighborhood

 If you are looking for a place to get started on this, check out the list that Kendra over at Self Care Overload put together.
-She wrote out 20 morning affirmations that you can use.
+She wrote out 20-morning affirmations that you can use while manifesting a specific goal.

-After I decide what goals I want to put on my sheet are…and find relevant affirmations, I type them up and print it out.
-I update the sheet anytime I want to add a new goal or put one in the “achieved” section.
+After I decide what goals I want to put on my worksheet…and find relevant affirmations, I type them up and print the goal-setting worksheet out.
+I update it anytime I want to add a new goal or put one in the “achieved” section.

-Here’s a free printable goal worksheet that Sophie over at Well and Wealthy put together.
+Here’s a free printable goal-setting worksheet that Sophie over at Well and Wealthy put together.

-I hope this article was helpful and give you ideas of how to create your own goal sheet.
-For my full morning routine, sign-up here and I’ll send you a free printable with everything I do and the worksheet to help you create your own routine.
+I hope this article was helpful and give you ideas of how to create your own goal-setting worksheets.
+For my full morning routine, sign-up here and I’ll send you a free printable with everything I do and the goal-setting worksheets to help you create your own routine.